An introduction to axions and their detection: Axions in cosmology

 \item In the pre-inflation scenario, the axion exists during inflation and its quantum fluctuations are expanded to cosmological sizes, contributing to the temperature inhomogeneities of the cosmic microwave background (CMB) with so-called isocurvature fluctuations.
-The absence of this signal in CMB observations can be translated into constraints on the axion DM density that is however dependent on $\theta_i$ and $H_I$, the expansion rate at inflation, currently unknown.
+The absence of this signal in CMB observations can be translated into constraints on the axion DM density that is however dependent on $\theta_i$ and $H_I$, the expansion rate of inflation, currently unknown.
 Let us note however that a measurement of $H_I$ is possible in next generation CMB polarization experiments if they find B-modes from primordial gravitational waves during inflation.
 Such a discovery would likely rule out completely the pre-inflation scenario, as was thought to happen after the BICEP2 claim~\cite{Visinelli:2014twa} a few years ago, later retracted.

-\item Even if the decay of axions (or ALPs) into photons is longer that the age of the Universe, it may still have observable consequences.
+\item Even if the decay of axions (or ALPs) into photons is longer than the age of the Universe, it may still have observable consequences.
 In DM rich regions, a monochromatic emission of gammas at an energy equal to half the axion mass would be expected.
-Such a line has been searched for in visible wavelengths, giving rise to an exclusion labelled ``telescopes'' in Figure~\ref{fig:large_panorama}.
+Such a line has been searched for in visible wavelengths, giving rise to an exclusion labelled ``telescopes'' in Figure~\ref{fig:large_panorama} (see, e.g.~\cite{Regis:2020fhw} for the most recent one).
 Searches in the microwave regime have been carried out, but with less sensitivity.
-The option of invoking induced decay (inverse-Primakoff conversion) by intervening galactic $B$-fields allow for sensitivity to ALP DM regions in future radio telescopes~\cite{Sigl:2017sew}.
-ALP DM decay has been proposed to explain the 3.55 keV line that is observed in some galaxy clusters~\cite{Jaeckel:2014qea,Conlon:2014xsa}.
+However, the option of invoking induced decay (inverse-Primakoff conversion) by intervening strong galactic $B$-fields like the ones around neutron stars has allowed to probe relevant ALP DM regions~\cite{Sigl:2017sew,Foster:2020pgt,Darling:2020uyo,Battye:2021yue}.
+Finally, ALP DM decay has been proposed to explain the 3.55 keV line that is observed in some galaxy clusters~\cite{Jaeckel:2014qea,Conlon:2014xsa}.

-\item Shorter decay times would have other cosmological consequences, like distortion of the CMB spectrum, affect the result of the primordial nucleosynthesis, produce monochromatic X-ray and gamma-ray lines in the extragalactic background light, of the alter the $H_2$ ionization fraction.
-We refer to~\cite{Cadamuro:2010cz} for more details of these arguments that lead to some of the constraints shown in green in the bottom-right corner of in Figure~\ref{fig:large_panorama}.
+\item Shorter decay times would have other cosmological consequences, like distortion of the CMB spectrum, affect the result of the primordial nucleosynthesis, produce monochromatic X-ray and gamma-ray lines in the extragalactic background light, or alter the $H_2$ ionization fraction.
+We refer to~\cite{Cadamuro:2010cz} for more details of these arguments that lead to some of the constraints shown in green in the bottom-right corner of Figure~\ref{fig:large_panorama}.